hubert3158/rust-journey/2-Ownership-Burrowing-Lifetimes/README.md

 You won't just "know about" ownership and borrowing — you'll **live it**.
 Every task makes you feel the compiler's rules and rewards.

-Let me know if you'd like this as a printable checklist or Obsidian template.